devoteam-se/advent-of-code/README.md

-# Jayway solutions to Advent of Code
+# Devoteam Sweden's solutions to Advent of Code

 Add a link to your repo under the matching language header.
 Using another language?
 Add it to the list (in alphabetical order)!